About InLinkUK from BT

 We’re excited to hear from you.
 Drop us an email at email@example.com.

-Connect to the InLinkUK by BT network with your phone, tablet, laptop, or smart watch.
-Just no self-driving cars—yet!
-View how to connect step-by-step, or follow the steps below:
+To connect to the InLinkUK from BT Wi-Fi with your mobile device, view how to connect step-by-step, or follow the steps below:

 Note: if you don’t use the service for six months, you will need to register again.

-How can I make a free phone call from InLink?
+How can I make a free phone call from an InLink?

 You can make free phone calls to anywhere in the UK, including mobiles, from any InLink.
-Make a call using the touchpad on the tablet or directly using the keypad.
+You can make a call using the touchpad on the tablet or directly using the keypad.